Leylanilsson/Leylanilsson/README.md

 ### Hello and welcome to my page!

-I´m a passionate learner that loves to dig in to new technics to further developen my data analystics skills 📊
+I´m a passionate learner that loves to dig in to new technics to further developen my skills 📊

 *Hobbies*
 - Trading